-Programs are often in community-based mental health programs or agencies and generally require sessions on a weekly basis in a group setting and are facilitated by a trained professional.
-In treatment you will learn strategies, develop skills and get peer and professional support to manage thoughts, feelings and behaviors that are potentially harmful.
+Programs are often in outpatient community-based mental health programs or agencies and generally require sessions on a weekly basis.
+It may be in a group setting facilitated by a trained professional, or in individual sessions.
+In treatment you will learn strategies, develop skills, and get peer and professional support to manage thoughts, feelings, and behaviors that are potentially harmful.

 There are often ground rules and agreements that all participants must follow in order to remain a member of the group.
-Many people are court ordered to sexual offender treatment but others may choose to go on their own.
-Treatment plans may include group/individual therapy, couples therapy, family therapy, polygraph (lie detector test), specialized testing and/or prescribed medications.
+Many people are court ordered to sex specific treatment, but others may choose to go on their own.
+Treatment plans may include group/individual therapy, couples therapy, family therapy, polygraph (lie detector test) if mandated by the courts, specialized testing, and/or prescribed medications.

 6. How long does treatment last?

 The duration of the program varies depending on the progress the person in treatment makes.
-Treatment is not complete until the person changes his or her behavior and makes safe and healthy decisions.
+Treatment is not complete until the person changes their behavior and makes safe and healthy decisions.
 For those who are mandated to attend treatment, a timeframe for treatment may be established as part of that requirement.
 For some, relapse prevention is a lifelong program.

 7. How much does treatment cost?

 The cost varies.
 Some programs accept public or private insurance.
-Sometimes grant or other assistance is available to help pay for treatment.
+Sometimes grants or other assistance are available to help pay for treatment.
 Other times participants must pay cash.
 Speak directly with your provider about payment options when setting up your initial or “intake” appointment.

 8. Is what I tell my therapist confidential?

-What an individual tells his or her therapist is confidential; however, there are certain circumstances when a therapist must break that promise of confidentiality.
-Laws in all 50 states require a therapist to contact authorities if a patient is a danger to him/herself, to others, and/or if the therapist suspects that a known child has been abused.
+What an individual tells their therapist is confidential; however, there are certain circumstances when a therapist must break that promise of confidentiality.
+Laws in all 50 states require a therapist to contact authorities if a patient is a danger to themselves, to others, and/or if the therapist suspects that a known child has been abused.
 These reporting laws, as they are applied in your state, are explained to all adults and to guardians of children who seek professional counseling for any reason.
-Understanding this limitation to the confidentiality offered in sex-specific treatment is important, and applies to anyone seeking medical care or mental health services.
+Understanding this limitation to the confidentiality offered in sex specific treatment is important, and applies to anyone seeking medical care or mental health services.

 9. How do I find a specialized therapist near me?

-- The Association for the Treatment of Sexual Abusers (ATSA).
-A national professional association of specialists in the field of sexual abuser treatment.
-For a referral contact them email.
+- The Association for the Treatment and Prevention of Sexual Abuse (ATSA) A national professional association of specialists in the field of sex specific therapy.
 No identifying information required.